Radical Orchiectomy (Testicular Cancer)

 General endotracheal [/ spinal]

 The patient is a [age]-year-old male with a right [left] testicular mass, [X] cm, on scrotal ultrasound with [hypoechoic / heterogeneous] characteristics.
 Tumor markers: AFP [X], beta-hCG [X], LDH [X].
 CT abdomen/pelvis demonstrated [no retroperitoneal adenopathy / [X]-cm retroperitoneal adenopathy].
-Radical orchiectomy via an inguinal approach was planned for diagnosis and treatment.
-The risks, benefits, and alternatives were discussed and informed consent was obtained.
+Radical orchiectomy via an inguinal approach (no scrotal incision — preserves paraaortic lymphatic drainage) was planned for diagnosis and treatment.
+Risks including bleeding, infection, altered scrotal sensation (ilioinguinal nerve injury), retroperitoneal spread (if scrotal violation), and need for prosthesis discussed.
+Consent obtained.

-A [X]-cm [firm / heterogeneous] testicular mass was identified.
-The tunica vaginalis was opened; the mass was [confined to the testis / with [epididymal / cord] involvement].
+A [X]-cm [firm / heterogeneous] mass was identified within the testis.
+The testis was delivered en bloc within its intact tunica vaginalis through the inguinal incision — the tunica vaginalis was NOT opened in the operative field.
 The spermatic cord was ligated at the internal inguinal ring.
-The specimen was sent to pathology.
-Intraoperative frozen section was [not performed / performed, confirming [malignant germ cell tumor / benign]].
+The specimen (testis + intact tunica vaginalis + cord) was excised en bloc and sent to pathology with the proximal cord margin marked.
+Intraoperative frozen section was [not performed / performed, confirming malignant germ cell tumor / benign].

-[Testicular prosthesis: A [medium / large] saline-filled silicone testicular prosthesis was inserted into the scrotum through the inguinal incision and secured to the dartos muscle with [3-0 Vicryl].]
+[Testicular prosthesis: A [medium / large] saline-filled silicone testicular prosthesis was inserted into the scrotum through the inguinal wound, positioned in the dependent scrotum, and secured to the dartos muscle with [3-0 Vicryl].
+Patient requested prosthesis placement and consent was obtained separately.]

 None

-Right [left] testis and spermatic cord: sent to pathology intact with [proximal cord margin marked with suture]
+Right [left] testis and spermatic cord: sent to pathology en bloc (tunica vaginalis intact), proximal cord margin marked with suture

 Minimal